rishindra2005/Hospital-management/README.md

 This project is developed using Visual Studio Code.
 The workspace contains two folders by default:
 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `pom.xml`: the folder to maintain dependencies

-Meanwhile, the compiled output files are generated in the `bin` folder by default.
+Meanwhile, the compiled output files are generated in the `target` folder by default.

 ## Author